Immersed figure-8 annuli and anyons

 \section{Background}

-This section is a review of some necessary background information for entanglement bootstrap.
-We shall focus on the concept of immersed regions and related facts.
+In this section, we review some necessary background for the entanglement bootstrap~\cite{shi2020fusion,Shi:2020domainwall,knots-paper,Shi2023-Kirby}.
+We review the setup and axioms, and then review a central concept, the information convex set.
+We then focus on the concept of immersed regions and related facts.
 In particular, we explain why there are precisely two classes of immersed annuli in a sphere; see Table~\ref{tab:figure-8}.